rinigus/pure-maps/maps/README.md

 ## Slippy Raster Tile Format

-Slippy is a raster tile format based on Spherical Mercator.
+Raster is a raster tile format based on Spherical Mercator.
 It is used by most global providers of raster tiles, such as Google and OpenStreetMap.
 For documentation, see e.g. [OpenStreetMap Wiki][slippy].